lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 In this release, we incorporate these essential tag manipulation and check functions into the normal RISC-V instructions and the Rocket core, which enables support for a range of tag-related use cases.
+This is our first attempt to incorporate tag functionality into the core pipeline, which is far from a hardened SOC from a security perspective.
+More investigation and improvement will be made in following releases.

 ### Extension to the Rocket core